Your resume is your first step in getting an interview, so you want your resume to stand out from the crowd.

-Marketing yourself as a new graduate can take some getting used to.
-There are often significant differences between the theoretical framework of your industry and the workplace culture you will find on the ground.
+There are often significant differences between the theoretical framework of your industry you may have learnt and the workplace culture you will find on the ground.

 If you have dedicated yourself entirely to study and have little to no work experience to refer to, then now is time to think laterally.
 Work on presenting your skills as transferable and draw on your range of life experiences.
 This will help you to build a resume that contains more than just your academic achievements.

 Making Your Skills Transferable